 Affordability

 Like most orthodontic treatments, Clarity Aligners come with a hefty price tag.
-Even on the more affordable end, expect to spend thousands on treatment.
-Clarity doesn’t have a set price, and even though you get premium products and superior effectiveness, it’s one of the more expensive options out there.
+Even on the more affordable end, it can cost thousands.
+Clarity doesn’t have a set price, and even though we think they deliver premium products, it’s one of the more expensive options out there.

 Costing an average of $5,000, Clarity Aligners cost about the same as Invisalign.